 I highly recommend using a harness for hiking with your dog instead of a collar.
 Using a harness is much more comfortable for them and doesn’t choke them as a collar might.
 It also makes it easier for you to control them.

-We like to use these Kong Comfort padded harnesses for our dogs.
+We like to use Kong Comfort padded harnesses for our dogs.
 Marvel has a pink harness and Cap has a red harness.
 They have convenient handles on the top of the harness that allow you to quickly grab and hold your dog closely when needed.

 Be considerate of other dog owners and hikers